jonahgreene01/CSU_Algae_Model_Download_Instructions/README.md

 5) Return to the list of repositories and download both the "CSU_Algae_Model_TMY3_Data_1of2" and "CSU_Algae_Model_TMY3_Data_2of2" repositories and extract the contents of both ZIP folders into the same "Model_Files" folder.
 6) Return to the list of repositories and download the "CSU_Algae_Model_Useful_Documents" repository and extract the contents of the folder in the "Useful_Documents" folder createdin Step 2.
 7) Open the recently created "Model_Files" folder and find the Excel file titled "CSU_Algae_Model_User_Interface.xlsm"

+The file path should be C:\CSU_Open_Source_Algae_Model\Model_Files\CSU_Algae_Model_User_Interface.
+Additionally, when opening the "Model_Files" folder you should see all of the TMY3 Datasets, all of the Matlab functions and scripts, and two excel files ("CSU_Algae_Model_User_Interface" and "Growth_Model_Outputs").
+You will never need to open or use the "Growth_Model_Outputs" as it is simply an intermediate file used to transfer results between Matlab and Excel.

 8) Once the user interface is open and running, the model should run entirely from the user interface.

 For details on how to use the model and intepret results, see the "Quick_Start_Guide"